Contrasting Primo Water (PRMW) & Its Competitors

 |2.03%

-This table compares Primo Water and its rivals revenue, earnings per share and valuation.
+This table compares Primo Water and its rivals revenue, earnings per share (EPS) and valuation.

 |Gross Revenue